sflaming/matter/README.md

 match
 ```
 > **Note**
 > To use `dom`, you'll need to download the `dominantcolor.sh` script from http://www.fmwconcepts.com/imagemagick/dominantcolor/index.php and place it in the same folder as `matter.sh` script.
+That script uses [ImageMagick](https://github.com/ImageMagick/ImageMagick)

 Sample image ©2022 sflaming